Bidirectional recurrent imputation and abundance estimation of LULC classes with MODIS multispectral time series and geo-topographic and climatic data: Discussions

-In this work, we tried to solve the mentioned constraints of previous works by: (1) developing Andalusia-MSMTU, a multispectral time series dataset of mixed pixels labeled with LULC class abundances at two classification levels. and making our dataset publicly available so other researchers can develop new approaches in the field of spectral unmixing, and (2) proposing and analysing DL-based approaches for BSU.
+\begin{itemize} \item developing Andalusia-MSMTU, a high-quality MS time series dataset of mixed pixels labeled with LULC class abundances at two classification levels and making it publicly available so other researchers can develop new approaches in the field of spectral unmixing.
+This dataset followed several data pre-processing steps as explained in Section \ref{sec:data_extraction} in order to smooth spectral varibilities associated with the imaging process.

+\item proposing and analysing DL-based approaches for SU without the need of endmembers extraction.
+Moreover, we intentionally included pixels well distributed around our study area in models' training, which implies a high number of diverse pixels with different spectral variations.
+This way, the DL models will be robust against the spectral variations of pixels in the test areas. \end{itemize}

-Our results showed that our DL-based method achieved competitive results for spectral unmixing of LULC classes by using multispectral data.
-Besides, by adding ancillary information the model improved in every metric used for evaluation, showing that adding external data is an interesting avenue to explore in spectral unmixing problems.
+Our results showed that our DL-based method achieved good results for spectral unmixing of LULC classes by using MS data and it can be used in areas with similar features such as the rest of Spain and mediterranean countries.
+Besides, by including ancillary information the model improved in terms of every metric used for evaluation, showing that adding external data is an interesting avenue to explore in spectral unmixing problems.

 Finally, one significant limitation still exists in our work.
-Although DL models have shown great performance in mapping complex input-output relationships and have demonstrated promising results for BSU of LULC classes, they lack physical interpretability.
+Although DL models have shown great performance in mapping complex input-output relationships and have demonstrated promising results for SU of LULC classes, they lack physical interpretability.
 This means that it is difficult to understand how the model arrived at its decision, and it may not be clear why certain input features were given more weight than others \cite{arrieta2020explainable}.
 In the context of spectral unmixing, physical interpretation may be desirable \cite{9554521} because it allows us to understand the underlying physical processes that govern the interaction of electromagnetic radiation with land surface materials.